 - Brief affirmations or agreements like, I see, I know, sure.
-However, be careful with the term, “I understand.”
+However, be careful with the term “I understand.”
 Only use it if you have a similar life story experience.

 - When appropriate, it’s okay to ask questions to clarify.

 When their sharing gets sidetracked, you can use phrases to guide them away from the victim mentality.
 Don’t invalidate their current feelings, but use phrasing like, “I hear what you are saying.
 How would you tell this part of your life story to someone to help guide them to a place of healing?
-Or, “How could you use this part of your story to help a child or adolescent that may have had similar life events?
+Or, “How could you use this part of your account to help a child or adolescent that may have had similar life events?